openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

 #.
 View the live version of your course.

 #.
 Select **Instructor**, and then select **Student Admin**.
 For courses with
-   fewer than 200 learners enrolled, this page includes a **Student Gradebook** section.
+   fewer than 200 learners enrolled, this page includes a **View gradebook for enrolled learners** section.

 #.
 Select **View Gradebook**.
 Grades are calculated and the gradebook displays.